 The Office accepts the recommendation.
-The 2013 CAFR opinion was signed on February 28, 2014, which is approximately 3 months earlier than the 2012 CAFR.
-Even with this improvement, the State still faced several road blocks in the timely completion of the CAFR.
+The 2014 and 2013 CAFR opinions were signed approximately 3 months earlier than the 2012 CAFR.
+Even with this improvement, the State still faces several road blocks in the timely completion of the CAFR.
 The General Assembly enacted P.A.
 97-0691, which extended lapse period from August 31 to December 31 for fiscal year 2013 and future fiscal years for medical assistance payments of the Department of Healthcare and Family Services.
-As a result of the extension, the preparation and completion of critical financial schedules was delayed, and will continue to be delayed in future fiscal years.
-Further, the CAFR completion was delayed because of financial reporting issues identified during individual State agency financial audits.
+As a result of the extension, the preparation and completion of critical financial schedules will continue to be delayed.
+Further, the CAFR completion continues to be delayed because of financial reporting issues identified during individual State agency financial audits.
 The CAFR cannot be finalized until these issues are resolved at the individual State agency reporting level.

-The Office will continue to assist the Governor's Office in their efforts to increase the quality of GAAP packages by providing enhanced training and technical assistance to State agencies.
-In addition, the Office will work with the Governor's Office in their efforts to develop a Statewide financial accounting system.
-Furthermore, the Office will continue to work with the newly created Financial Reporting Standards Board in their mission to improve the timeliness, quality and processing of financial reporting for the State.
+The Office will continue to work with the Governor's Office, the Auditor General's Office, the Financial Reporting Standards Board and agency GAAP coordinators to improve the timeliness, quality, and processing of financial reporting for the State.

-2013-002.
+2014-002.
 FINDING (Financial Reporting Weaknesses)

 The State of Illinois did not have adequate controls to assess the risk that information reported by individual agencies of the primary government would not be fairly stated and compliant with generally accepted accounting principles.
-As reported in Finding 2013-001 the State has a decentralized financial reporting process.
-Primarily in response to this decentralized process, we perform audits at 24 agencies of the primary government, including the five pension systems and the State Board of Investments.
+As reported in Finding 2014-001 the State has a decentralized financial reporting process.
+Primarily in response to this decentralized process, we perform audits at 27 agencies of the primary government, including the five pension systems and the State Board of Investments.
 During these audits, we noted deficiencies that were either material weaknesses or significant deficiencies related to the internal controls over the financial reporting process.